YashM8/ProjectExercise/README.md

 - As a user, I want to be able to specify my Exercise with sets, reps and weight.

-- As a user, I want to be able to create a user with a name, weight and height.

 - As a user, I want to be able to check if I'm a new or existing user.